 6. See “We had the Honor to ...
 Abstain” (originally published in Proletarian Revolution No. 39 (Spring 1991), with the article Cuba Faces U.S. Threat: “Socialism in One Country No Answer”.

 7. For our comment, see Down with the Imperialist Intervention in Libya!.
-Achcar’s responses are at Popular Rebellion and Imperialist Designs; and The People Want, Ch.
-6, fn.
-29, p.
-273.
+Achcar’s responses are at Popular Rebellion and Imperialist Designs; and The People Want [originally both these articles were at newleftproject but are no longer available there].

-8. Revolutionary Socialists’ statement on Egypt’s presidential elections
+8. [dead link] Revolutionary Socialists’ statement on Egypt’s presidential elections

 9. Statement by the Egyptian Revolutionary Socialists on the presidential elections 27 April 2014